I’ve been wanting a floor staff for a long time. Now I finally have one!

 The plush alphabet letters pictured in the first photo came from Goodwill.
 It was a near-complete set of 2 of all 26 letters for just $1.
 I removed A-G from the set and plan to give the rest to my 3-year-old nephew, who is obsessed with letters right now. :) If you wanted to make your own set of colorful letters, you could make them by cutting letters out of felt.

 I’d like to sew some black, round bean bags to use as music note heads, but I think for now I’m going to buy a package of small black paper plates at the dollar store and cut out the middles to fit on the staff.
-Another idea is to buy a package of pre-cut round foam discs from a craft store or dollar store.
+Another idea is go to one of those foam board printing stores, buy a package of pre-cut round foam discs from a craft store or dollar store.

 Now I just need to make a treble clef and a bass clef!
 I don’t think masking tape is going to work well for making the curvy treble clef shape, so I’m trying to think of an easier way.
 I might just cut the clefs out of cardboard or out of a dollar store shower curtain, and then spray paint it black.
 Any other ideas?